antonisdim/haystac/docs/index.rst

 Database Alignments
 -------------------

 After we have filtered our libraries we can align the filtered reads against all the genomes that are included in our database.
-This can be done by using mode `align` of `rip analyse`.
+This can be done by using mode `align` of `haystack analyse`.

 For example